 My friends and I saw a live show at an open arena where tour guides would let visitors pet a less-than-adult alligator.
 This is what got me quite upset when I was there, I couldn’t stand to see these alligators with their mouths closed with tape and when they didn’t want to be in the same spot held by the tour guide anymore or touched by visitors, they would try to shift around then they would still get adjusted to where it is comfortable for the visitors by the tour guides.
 I felt like they were tired of being used for entertainment so overall, this was quite upsetting to have witnessed.

 I have heard that Gatorland has alligator nuggets and that those are considered a Southern delicacy.
-Alligator meats is apparently supposed to be healthy source of meat for people because of the high protein and low fat, so we headed on over to one of the only food places in the theme park called Pearl’s Patio.
+Alligator meats are apparently supposed to be healthy source of meat for people because of the high protein and low fat, so we headed on over to one of the only food places in the theme park called Pearl’s Patio.
 The food here are suprisingly not overpriced and expensive as other themed parks (ahem, Disney World), which makes it all the better, however, we only ordered one thing and those were the alligator nuggets.
 Ironically, being in a wildlife preserve and having the meat of one of the animals in this preserve might not make sense and I question it too, especially, where do these come from?
 I read that it is illegal to hunt them and they are only sourced from alligator farms.

 I wanted to just try it at least once and I must say — they’re pretty good at the first couple of bites but then it’s not the type of food you’d probably want to eat on the daily.
 It had an acquired saltiness to it, almost like the pores of the alligators took in the swampy water they lived in.
 The outside is definitely cooked like chicken nuggets with their golden breaded coating.

 There were more animals to see in Gatorland like emus!!
 They’re so beautiful.